sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Updating_Sailfish_OS/README.md

 If you always download and install the new OS release when it becomes available then there is no hassle with the stop releases.
 You would not even notice that they exist!

 **NOTE for the users of Xperia devices:**
-Instead of performing the factory reset, we recommend **reinstalling** ("flashing") the latest Sailfish OS version to your Xperia device.
+Instead of performing the factory reset, we recommend **reinstalling** ("flashing") the latest Sailfish OS version over a USB cable to your Xperia device.
 In this way, you will avoid the nuisance of stop releases.
 Read here the **[comparison of flashing and resetting](https://docs.sailfishos.org/Support/Help_Articles/Tips_and_Tricks/#total-device-reset)**.

 ### The Stop Releases are listed at Sailfish OS Docs

 If you start updating your device from an early release, your device will have to download and install all of the **[Stop Releases](https://docs.sailfishos.org/Support/Releases/)** between the current release on the phone and the latest available release.

-The phone will automatically suggest the next stop release in _Settings > System > Sailfish OS update._
+The phone will automatically suggest the next stop release in "_Settings > System > Sailfish OS update_".

 **NOTE:** Do not install any apps or sign in to your accounts (your Jolla account is an exception) before you have completed updating the OS to the latest version!